Tuhinbadhon/ollyo-task-Frontend/README.md

 ### Data Persistence

-- Devices and presets automatically saved to localStorage
+- Devices and presets are loaded via the backend API and persisted on Save Preset
 - Data loaded on initial render using lazy initialization
 - Separate storage keys for devices and presets